 You should rely only on the information contained or incorporated by reference in this prospectus or the applicable prospectus supplement.
 Israel has not authorized anyone to provide you with different or additional information.
 Israel is not making an offer of these securities in any place where the offer is not permitted.
 You should not assume that the information contained in this prospectus or any prospectus supplement or any document incorporated by reference is accurate as of any date other than the date on the front of those documents.

-Development Corporation for Israel 641 Lexington Avenue · New York, NY 10022-4503 Member FINRA [This page intentionally left blank.]
+Development Corporation for Israel 641 Lexington Avenue, New York, New York 10022-4503 Member FINRA

 TABLE OF CONTENTS